Ramanathan20032/JavaScript/README.md

 - The callback function through "promises", "Muttion Observer".
 - when they are settled.
 - They were pushed into the "Micro task queue".

+#### Event Loop:
+- The Event Loop Monitors the 'call stack'.
+- Also, event Loop Monitors both the 'Micro task queue' & 'callback queue'.
+- when the call stack is empty.
+It push the cb() from the "Micro task queue" & "callback queue" to the call stack.

+        Micro task queue - cb1() cb2() cb3()
+        callback queue   - cb1()

+- when the call stack is empty, The cb() inside the 'Micro task queue' will be executed First.
+- Where, the cb() inside the 'callback queue' will be executed later after the completion of 3 cb() from the Micro task queue.

+---